Bulletin Announcement: DuBois

 Use this in your 02/23/2025 bulletin

-In studying the effects of religion upon family relationships, researchers inform us hostility and prayer can’t coexist.
-You cannot be hostile toward someone for whom you are praying.
-Today’s gospel encourages us: “Bless those who curse you.
-Pray for those who treat you badly.”
+Research on the effects of religion on family relationships reveals that hostility and prayer cannot coexist.
+You cannot harbor hostility toward someone you are praying for.
+Today’s gospel encourages us: 'Bless those who curse you.
+Pray for those who mistreat you.

 A Family Perspective 3-2-2025